Roomify/docs/rooms-extensions/weekly_monthly_pricing.rst

 .. _weekly_monthly_pricing: Weekly/Monthly Pricing,

-Rooms Period Pricing
+Rooms Periodic Pricing
 ====================
-The Rooms Period Pricing module allows you to quickly define nightly, weekly and monthly rates that can change for any given date.
+The Roomify Periodic Pricing module allows you to quickly define nightly, weekly and monthly rates that can change for any given date.

-This is a replacement to the rooms_periodic_pricing module contained within Rooms.
+*This is a replacement to the rooms_periodic_pricing module contained within Rooms. *

 Installation
 ------------